-- 2. All analytical results, even those below the Ohio EPA quantification level (QL) shall be reported.
+- 2. All analytical results, even those below the OEPA quantification level (QL) shall be reported.
 Analytical results are to be reported as follows: - a.
-Results above the QL: Report the analytical results for the parameter of concern.

-- b.
-Results above the MDL, but below the QU: Report the analytical results, even though it is below the OL. - c.
-Results below the MDL: Analytical results below the method detection limit shall be reported as "below detection" using the reporting code "AA."
+Results above the QL: Report the analytical result for the parameter of concern. - b.
+Results above the MDL, but below the QL: Report the analytical result, even though it is below the QL. - c.
+Results below the MDL: Analytical results below the method detection limit shall be reported as "below detection" using the reporting code "AA".
 The submission shall indicate the MDL.
-A "0" is not considered an appropriate submission.
+A "0" is not considered an appropriate submission. - J. Microcystin Analytical Methods in writing.
+Except where otherwise noted in OAC 3745-90-04 and notwithstanding the holding time specified in the method, samples must be analyzed within five (5) days of collection.